Introduction

 This approach is commonly chosen for the youngest pediatric patients since the anatomy of the neck is not sufficiently developed in these cases.
 It is also a common approach for patients who are suspected of having nerve damage so that the stimulation can occur below the presumed injury.

-The cervical approach is also considered minimally invasive since it does not require a thoracotomy, or chest procedure.
+The cervical approach is also considered minimally invasive and can be performed under local or general anesthesia.

 The primary purpose of intraoperative testing is to confirm stimulation of the phrenic nerve.
 Intraoperatively, diaphragm function can be confirmed via a number of methods including: visual observation of chest wall, palpation of the costal margin, observation of CO2 changes as measured by anesthesia equipment, and rarely, fluoroscopy.